Once Meadow.OS has been deployed to your board, you can create and deploy Meadow apps to it.

 You can use any edition including Enterprise, Professional, or the free Community edition.

-Important: Make sure to include the Mobile Development with .NET component when installing Visual Studio.
+Important: Make sure to include the .NET Multi-platform App UI development component (or Mobile Development with .NET in older versions of Visual Studio) when installing Visual Studio.

 You’ll need to install the VS Tools for Meadow Extension by downloading it or through the Extension Manager